edgeandnode/amp-demo/README.md

 **Qualification Requirements**
 Builders should demonstrate how Amp datasets can power real-world insights, analytics, alerts, agent workflows, risk dashboards, or user experiences across DeFi, NFTs, RWAs, or AI.

-Learn about other prize tracks such as building with Subgraphs, Substreams, and Token API [here](https://ethglobal.com/events/buenosaires/prizes/the-graph)
+Learn about other prize tracks such as building with Subgraphs, Substreams, Token API, and The Graph's MCP servers [here](https://ethglobal.com/events/buenosaires/prizes/the-graph)

 ## Table of Contents